spinnylights/vulkan-notes/vulkan_notes.md

 floating point types.

-`frexp(x, exp)`, where `x` is a floating-point type and `exp` is a signed integral type, returns the significand of `x` and writes its exponent into `exp`.
+`frexp(x, exp)`, where `x` is a floating-point type and `exp` is a signed integer type, returns the significand of `x` and writes its exponent into `exp`.
 If the implementation supports signed 0, a `-0` input will return a `-0` significand.
 If `x` is a NaN or infinity, the result is undefined.